 Students apply to the Scholars Program during the seventh grade and begin classes the summer between seventh and eighth grade.

-Students may apply to the program online.
+Students apply to the program online.
 Students can also be nominated by their teachers, counselors and school principals.
-They must submit report cards, standardized test scores, personal essays and teacher recommendations.
+They must submit report cards, standardized test scores, personal essays and teacher recommendation forms.
 Finalists will be interviewed and take an entrance exam for the program.

-Scholars participate in a 14-month program that begins with a residential summer program following seventh grade, continues to meet on Saturdays during eighth grade and culminates with a second three-week residential program and overnight retreat the summer before ninth grade.
+Scholars participate in a 14-month program that begins with a residential summer program following seventh grade, continues to meet on Saturdays during eighth grade and culminates with a second three-week residential program the summer before ninth grade.

-The Scholars Program currently takes place at The Hill School in Pottstown (Pennsylvania), the Pingry School in Basking Ridge, Dwight-Englewood School in Englewood, and Seton Hall Prep in West Orange.
+The Scholars Program currently takes place at The Hill School in Pottstown (Pennsylvania), Morristown-Beard School in Morristown, the Pingry School in Basking Ridge, and Seton Hall Preparatory School in West Orange.

-No, there is no charge for participating in any SEEDS programs.
+No, there is no charge for participating in any SEEDS program.
 We are a nonprofit organization funded entirely by private donations.

 SEEDS works with our partner schools to obtain 90-100% in financial aid and scholarships for our families.
 The money comes directly from the selective schools.

 Our placement team works with each family to determine the best fit for each student.
 After months of research, families generally apply to 5-10 selective schools.
-Based on acceptances received, families make their final selection.
+Based on acceptances and financial aid received, families make their final selection.

 Yes, SEEDS provides free transportation to all our students.
 For the Scholars Program, we provide transportation from central bus stops near the students’ homes.

 Yes.
-Because SEEDS is an academic program, homework is given to students during most class sessions.
+Because SEEDS is an academic organization, homework is given to students during most class sessions.
 Teachers make themselves available during the week by phone and email to answer student questions.

 The students take classes on Saturdays during the academic year.
-There are academic classes in English and Math.
-In addition to classes, students work on applications to independent schools.
+There are academic classes in English, mathematics and Human Behavior (a proprietary SEEDS course that integrates intellectual inquiry with experimental learning).
+In addition to classes, students engage in test preparation and work on applications to selective schools.
 There are also workshops to help our students with interviews, applications, and career development.
-Field trips occasionally take place on Saturdays.